Interview by Simona Serban

-Artist Laurel Johannesson focuses on generating experiences involving water, site-specific installations that play into the relations between body – nature, real – dream.
-She devotes a large part of her practice to documenting and altering enigmatic landscapes that seemingly exist beyond the scope of reality, documents philosophies of temporality and the contemporary interpretations of those philosophies.
+Artist Laurel Johannesson focuses on generating experiences involving water, and site-specific installations that play into the relations between body – nature, and real – dreams.
+She devotes a large part of her practice to documenting and altering enigmatic landscapes that seemingly exist beyond the scope of reality, and documents philosophies of temporality and the contemporary interpretations of those philosophies.

 What is most striking about Laurel’s practice is the immersive approach she uses technology to create synthetic spaces that uncannily evoke the mystery and unpredictability of natural phenomena.
 Johannesson uses moving, generative, interactive, and still images to create temporal landscapes that simulate psychologically-charged scenes.
 Creating links between the natural world and the – the organic and physical processes – and thus advocating for nature’s rightful place within the design industry.

 She is currently working on more temporal-based projects, including Hypnos, in which 6,500 images are compiled and over-painted, as well as an upcoming project based on images from her series Situations (an uncanny exploration of place, time, and human positioning) with an interactive element that allows the images to respond to a viewer based on their positioning relative to the image.
 In Situations, naked figures (often derived from photos of herself) navigate temporal landscapes inspired by the “day for night” film technique, exposing not only the vulnerability of their bodies but also photography’s relationship with reality and natural phenomena.

 Johannesson’s print, photographic, interactive, and moving image artworks have been exhibited extensively and included in many public and private collections.
 She was recently honoured to have her work collected by the Department of Foreign Affairs for one of their Canadian embassies abroad.